[Update: Launched in India] LG’s take on foldables is the G8X with its dual screen attachment

 The problems with the Dual Screen are still present, though.
 You still have to deal with a rather larger gap between the two displays.
 App support is not great if you want to stretch one app across both screens.
 The Dual Screen also adds a good amount of thickness to the LG G8X.

 The LG G8X and Dual Screen will be available in “key markets” later this year.
 LG did not share pricing information.
 It will be available in one color: Aurora Black.
-What do you think of the LG G8X and improved Dual Screen?

-Update: Launching November 1st
+Update: Launching in USA on November 1

 LG has finally announced the pricing and release date for the LG G8X.
 It will be launching in the US on November 1st for $699.
 That’s a pretty decent price when you consider LG is bundling the Dual Display accessory with it.
 So you’re getting two displays in one device.
 It will be available from Amazon, AT&T, and Sprint.